circleci/circleci-docs/CONTRIBUTING.md

 To keep the emphasis on prose, use [markdown](http://commonmark.org/help/), not plain HTML.

+## Links

+### Explicit Names

+Link text should explicitly name the document or section to which it is linking.

+For example,
+if you reference a section called "Adding Environment Variables in the App", write, "Refer to the 'Adding Environment Variables in the App' section of the Environment Variables document."

+### Reference Links

+For ease of reviewing,
+use **inline** links instead of **reference** links.
+Refer to the [Link section](https://daringfireball.net/projects/markdown/syntax#link) of the Markdown documentation for more details.

 ## Bold and Terms

 Reserve bolding for terms that are defined either in our [glossary](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2/glossary.md/) or on an external site.

 ## Word Preferences

 As in any language, there are many ways to say things.
 This is usually liberating but, in documentation, consistency rules.
 Below is a list of CircleCI-specific word preferences.

 ### Referencing CircleCI